 Overflow vs Non-Overflow Pop Up Drain – Which is Good For Bathroom Faucets?

-Pop-up drain has 2 different variants overflow pop-up drain and no overflow pop-up drain.
-In overflow pop-up drain at the top threaded part of the drain has a hole.
+The pop-up drain has 2 different variants overflow pop-up drain and no overflow pop-up drain.
+In the overflow pop-up drain at the top threaded part of the drain has a hole.

 Overflow pop-up drain works with only those sink that has an overflow hole.
 If you ever forget to turn off the faucet and when water comes to the overflow point of the sink, water goes into the overflow hole of the pop-up drain through the sinkhole and water doesn’t overflow from the sink to the countertop or floor.

 In a non-overflow pop-up drain, there is no hole at the threaded part of the drain and it works with those sinks that have no overflow option.

 To make the sink empty, you need to pull the no overflow drain.
 In this type of drain system when you forgot to turn off the handle then water will come out from the sink and the water will spread all over the floor.
 So, a pop-up drain with an overflow feature is a good option for any size bathroom sink.

 How To Install a Bathroom Faucet With Pop Up Drain Assembly?

 Let’s see a proper way to install a bathroom faucet with a pop up drain assembly.
 To begin the process, you need some tools.

 When you do repair work in the kitchen or bathroom especially related to the faucet, there are chances that a lot of icky stuff you have to face so always wear a pair of disposable clothes.
 The disposable cloth will keep your body safe from any cut.

 First, you should install a pop-up drain…..